anirudhkhanna/QuickScript/README.md

 **Note:** Remember to give a line feed between the first and the second line.
 Newlines are the backbone of QuickScript code.
 They work in the same way as the semicolon works in C language.

 ### Including a QS File in the QuickScript Engine
 Now we need to include this file into the list of files which the QS Engine will interpret.
-There will be a text file in the QuickScript folder, named “files.txt”.
+Look for a text file in the QuickScript project’s folder, named “files.txt”.
 This file contains the names (and paths, if necessary) of the QS files to be run.
-If there is no “files.txt”, create a text file and save it as “files.txt”.
+(By chance, if there is no such file then you need to create a text file there and save it as “files.txt”.)
-Open this text file and write the name (and relative path, if required) of your newly created QuickScript file in angular brackets ‘<’ and ‘>’ in such a way:
+Open this text file and write the name (and relative path, if required) of your newly created QuickScript file in a pair of angle brackets ‘<’ and ‘>’ in such a way:

 ```
 <path of file.../filename.qs>
 ```

-For example, if your QuickScript file is named “mynewfile.qs” and it is in the folder where the QS Engine is itself placed, then writing the file name will be sufficient:
+For example, if your QuickScript file is named “mynewfile.qs” and it is in the folder where the QS Engine is placed itself, then writing the file name in “files.txt” will be sufficient:

 ```
 <mynewfile.qs>
 ```

-Now suppose the QuickScript file is in a folder named “My QuickScript Files”, which is in turn in the main QuickScript folder itself, then we need to include the relative path also:
+Now suppose your file is in a folder named “My QuickScript Files”, which is in turn placed in the main QuickScript folder itself, then we need to include the relative path also:

 ```
 <My QuickScript Files/mynewfile.qs>